realworldocaml/book/book/runtime-memory-layout/README.md

 `Obj.is_block` confirms that the value isn't a more complex block, but just an OCaml `int`.

-Variants that have parameters arguments are a little more complex.
+Variants that have parameters are a little more complex.
 They are stored as blocks, with the value *tags* ascending from 0 (counting from leftmost variants with parameters).
 The parameters are stored as words in the
 block: